OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ins/view.md

 ---
 title: view
-description: This page provides instructions on how to view the available presets in the preset folder using the view function.
+description: "This page provides instructions on how to view the available presets" in the preset folder using the view function.
 It also provides details about parameters such as preset names.
 keywords: